softlayer/sl-ember-components/README.md

 Ember CLI version: **0.1.2**

-NPM package name: **sl-components**
+NPM package name: **sl-ember-components**

 License: [MIT](LICENSE.md) (though see the "License Warning" section)

 ---

-# What sl-components is
+# What sl-ember-components is

 A UI components library compatible with Ember.js

-Examples and documentation on how to use each component can be viewed at http://softlayer.github.io/sl-components/ which is served from the *gh-pages* branch of this repository.
+Examples and documentation on how to use each component can be viewed at http://softlayer.github.io/sl-ember-components/ which is served from the *gh-pages* branch of this repository.

 **Components**